Looking for a place to take your time and get lost next year?

 This region of coastline has the most beautiful beaches that you’ve ever seen, and historical villages that are waiting to be explored.

-Fortunately the Algarve is VERY seasonal, so if you can make your plans during the shoulder season: March/April or October/November, there is still plenty of good weather to be had WITHOUT the crowds.
+Fortunately the Algarve is VERY seasonal, so if you can make your plans during the off season: November through March, there is still plenty of good weather to be had WITHOUT the crowds.

 Pros for Vacation Hotspots

 Touristy areas like the Algarve do provide some conveniences that lesser known areas do not.

 So while we like to find our own hidden gems, there is something to be said for the discovered gems too.